-Published by Random House Children's Books on October 26th 2010
+Published by Random House Books for Young Readers on October 26th 2010

 Genres: Christmas & Advent, Friendship, Holidays & Celebrations, Love & Romance, Social Issues, Young Adult